Victorian gothic inspired fashion moments

 Mia Goth

 Mia Goth’s costumes from the 2025 Frankenstein adaptation have us mesmerized.
-Director, Guillermo del Toro, decided to refocus the movie from the 1790s to the 1850s, to introduce a backdrop of the Industrial Revolution and the Crimean War.
+Director Guillermo del Toro decided to refocus the movie from the 1790s to the 1850s, introducing a backdrop of the Industrial Revolution and the Crimean War.
 The bright colors and patterns, striking shapes, and bold accessories put a beautiful, modern twist on Victorian era fashion.
 This largely contributed to the intense visual design that surrounded the movie.
-We love Mia Goth’s blue jeweled choker, which can be easily recreated and add drama to any outfit.
+We love Mia Goth’s blue jeweled choker, which can be easily recreated to add drama to any outfit.

 IMDb